katungi/React-cli-section/readme.md

 # Buiding CLI applications using React.js

-Command-line applications have become increasingly popular in the developer ecosystem for several reasons.
+Command-line applications have become popular in the developer ecosystem for several reasons.

 One of the most common reasons is the ease of use.

 Many essential developer tools are terminal applications or command Line applications because of the same reason.

-As the complexity and functionality of the terminal applications grow, the greater the need for a simpler and easier way to create CLI applications.
+As the complexity and functionality of the terminal applications grow, the more need for a simpler and easier way to create CLI applications.

 In a [previous article](https://www.section.io/engineering-education/create-a-nodejs-cli/), we covered how to make a CLI application using Node.js.

-One of the key takeaways from building a CLI using Node.js is that they are hard and tedious to make, especially if the aim is to simplify things for the user.
+One of the key takeaways from building a CLI using Node.js is that they are hard and tedious to make.

 Let's create a CLI with React.js instead of Node.js and see the difference.